Skip to content

 How do I make a Facebook Marketplace saved search actually send alerts?+

 Turn on Facebook’s own notification where it’s offered, then run the same search as a JDMarket watch.
-Managed plans check it as often as every minute — Pro ($45/mo) runs 2 of its 10 watches every minute, Premium ($80/mo) runs all 10 — and send AI-scored matches to Telegram and native push.
+App plans send instant alerts the moment a listing goes live on fast tiers — Pro ($45/mo) makes 2 of its 10 watches instant, Premium ($80/mo) makes all 10 instant — and send AI-scored matches to Telegram and native push.

 How fast are the alerts?+

-JDMarket checks fast watches every minute and sends the alert usually about a second after it detects a match.
+JDMarket's fast watches are instant — the moment a listing goes live — sending the alert usually about a second after it detects a match.
 One caveat that applies to every tool: Facebook holds new listings in review for about 7 minutes before anyone can see them.

 How much does JDMarket cost?+

-Managed plans: Basic $30/mo (2 watches check every 5 minutes, the other 8 every 10), Pro $45/mo (2 watches every minute), Premium $80/mo (all 10 every minute) — each with 10 active watches.
+App plans: Basic $30/mo (surfaces matches within minutes), Pro $45/mo (2 watches instant — the moment a listing goes live), Premium $80/mo (all 10 instant — the moment a listing goes live) — each with 10 active watches.
 Basic has a 3-day free trial with a card on file; it auto-renews and you can cancel anytime.
 Pro and Premium are card-upfront with no trial.
 The separate Desktop app is $29.99/mo (Facebook only) with the same 3-day, card-on-file trial.

 Should I turn off Facebook’s own saved-search notifications?+